 - Cooperative agreements are indicated by a “U” in the activity code or mechanism (e.g. U01, U54).

-The involvement and role(s) of NINDS staff as part of a cooperative agreement will be outlined in section VI of the funding opportunity announcement (usually under a heading labeled “Cooperative Agreement Terms and Conditions of Award”) as well as in Section IV of the terms and conditions in your Notice of Award.
+The involvement and role(s) of NINDS staff as part of a cooperative agreement will be outlined in section VI of the notice of funding opportunity (usually under a heading labeled “Cooperative Agreement Terms and Conditions of Award”) as well as in Section IV of the terms and conditions in your Notice of Award.

 |U01||A research project conducted by a principal investigator with substantial involvement by NINDS staff in the research activities.|